matthias-wolff/MusicBookPlayer/README.md

 </body>
 </html>
 ```
-3. _Optionally:_ If you want to host an own installation of `MusicBookPlayer`, check out or fork the `MusicBookPlayer` library and copy the contents to a local folder or to a folder on your webserver.
-In the `index.html` file of your music book, replace all occurrances of `https://matthias-wolff.github.io/MusicBookPlayer/` by the URL of your copy of the `MusicBookPlayer` library.<br>**Note:** All `*.md` files and the `demo` folder of your copy can be deleted.
+3. _Optionally:_ If you want to host an own installation of MusicBookPlayer, check out or fork the MusicBookPlayer library and copy the contents to a local folder or to a folder on your webserver.
+In the `index.html` file of your music book, replace all occurrances of `https://matthias-wolff.github.io/MusicBookPlayer/` by the URL of your copy of the MusicBookPlayer library.<br>**Note:** All `*.md` files and the `demo` folder of your copy can be deleted.
 4. Initialize your music book in Javascript section `<!-- Initialize Music Book here -->` of `index.html` (see [API Documentation](#apidoc) below).

 <a id="customization"></a>